 The Board also supports sustainable tourism proposals subject to them being compatible with the conservation and enhancement of the National Landscape's natural beauty.
-Management Plan Policy UE3 recommends that tourism within the Cotswolds National Landscape is delivered and managed in a way that minimises adverse effects on the natural beauty of the National Landscape and the emission of greenhouse gases.
+Management Plan Policy UE3 recommends that tourism within the Cotswolds National Landscape is delivered and managed in a way that minimises adverse effects on the natural beauty of the National Landscape.
 Visitors should be provided with a variety of accommodation options over a range of prices.
 The siting and design of visitor accommodation should be compatible with conserving and enhancing the natural beauty of the National Landscape including its special qualities.